SUNY-Plattsburgh-CSC-KWM/simple-shape-editor-Nishankhadgi/Readme.md

 Create a simple shape editor.

-Implement the following keystroke commands:
+Implement the following initial keystroke commands:
 * r: Create a rectangle (size is up to you)
 * c: A circle
 * q: A square (special rectangle)